ansys/scade-git/doc/source/gui-extensions/index.rst

 .. image:: /_static/Gitdifflog.png
   :alt: Git diff log message

-The temporary folder must be manually cleaned (TBD: add an action to clean it from the IDE).
+The temporary folder must be manually cleaned if you need to free dosk space.
 It is located in ``%LOCALAPPDATA%\temp\SCADE\git-diff\<git repository name>\<branch name (only alpha num char, no spaces)>``

 ..